-Onsite urine drug testing is among the most valuable tools in the battle against drug abuse and in ensuring a drug free workplace.
-These tests, however, are only useful if the technology used is accurate and if the testing procedure is done correctly.
-Malingerers who attempt to conceal their drug abuse realize that the current technology employed in the single cup urine tests being used by companies is highly accurate.
-Therefore, they opt to thwart these tests by submitting bogus or inferior urine samples for testing.
+Onsite urine drug testing is among the most valuable tools in the battle against drug abuse and in ensuring a drug-free workplace.
+These tests are only beneficial if the technology and process are accurate.
+Malingerers who try to hide drug usage know that firms’ single-cup urine tests are accurate.
+They submit fake or substandard urine samples to circumvent these tests.

 Diluted Urine: How do drug users use them?